10-Q 1 ghld-20230630.htm 10-Q ghld-20230630

 Loan funding probability (“pull-through”)

 Counterparty agreements for forward commitments contain master netting agreements.
-The master netting agreements contain a legal right to offset amounts due to and from the same counterparty.
-The Company incurred no credit losses due to nonperformance of any of its counterparties during the three and six months ended June 30, 2023 and 2022.
+The master netting agreements contain a legal right to offset amounts due to and from the same counterparty, including the right to obtain cash collateral.
+The Company incurred no credit losses due to nonperformance of any of its counterparties during the three and six months ended June 30, 2024 and June 30, 2023.

-The table below represents financial assets and liabilities that are subject to master netting arrangements categorized by financial instrument:
+The table below represents financial assets and liabilities that are subject to master netting arrangements categorized by financial instrument as of June 30, 2024 and December 31, 2023:

 Gross